Park Chung Hee: Personal life

+Family tree

 Legacy

-Park Chung-hee remains a controversial figure in South Korea.
+Park Chung Hee remains a controversial figure in South Korea.
 The eighteen-year Park era is considered to be one of the most controversial topics for the Korean public, politicians, and scholars.
 Opinion is split regarding his legacy, between those who credit Park for his reforms and those who condemn his authoritarian way of ruling the country, especially after 1971.
 Older generations who spent their adulthood during Park's rule tend to credit Park for building the economic foundation of the country and protecting the country from North Korea, as well as leading Korea to economic and global prominence.
-Although Park was listed as one of the top ten "Asians of the Century" by Time magazine in 1999, the newer generations of Koreans and those who fought for democratization tend to believe his authoritarian rule was unjustified, and that he hindered South Korea's transition to democracy.
+Park was listed as one of the top ten "Asians of the Century" by Time magazine in 1999.

+An October 2021 Gallup Korea public opinion poll showed Park Chung Hee, Roh Moo-hyun, and Kim Dae-jung as the most highly rated presidents of South Korean history.
+The poll showed Park received a favorability rating of 72% and 82% from citizens in the age range of 50–60 and 60+ years respectively, and a favorability rating of 43% and 64% from citizens in the age range of 20–30 and 30–40 years, respectively.

+Park Geun-hye, Park's eldest daughter, became the 11th president of South Korea and the first female president of South Korea.
+Park Geun-hye's parentage served as a considerable source of controversy during the 2012 presidential election and throughout her administration, as detractors described her as the daughter of a dictator.
+Park was impeached, removed from office, and later sentenced to 27 years in prison as a result of an influence-peddling scandal.
+Park's rule is also believed to be one of the main causes of regionalism which is a serious problem in Korea today.